cogini/mix_systemd/README.md

 * `CACHE_DIR`: `cache_dir`, if `:cache` in `dirs`
 * `STATE_DIR`: `state_dir`, if `:state` in `dirs`
 * `TMP_DIR`: `tmp_dir`, if `:tmp` in `dirs`

+By default, the release startup scripts assume that they can write startup logs to the `logs` directory under the release, e.g. `/srv/foo/current/logs` and it can write config temp files to `/srv/foo/current/tmp` dir.

+For added security, you can instead deploy the app using a different user account from the one that the app runs under.
+In that case, you need to either make these directories writable by the app user or set an environment variable to tell the release where it can write its files.
+For Mix releases, that is `RELEASE_TMP` and for Distillery it is `RELEASE_MUTABLE_DIR`.

 * `RELEASE_TMP`: `release_tmp`, default `runtime_dir`, if `release_system == :mix`
 * `RELEASE_MUTABLE_DIR`: `release_mutable_dir`, default `runtime_dir`, if `release_system == :distillery`

+If `release_readonly` is `true`, then the library will set the corresponding environment variable `runtime_dir`.

+This directory will generally get cleaned up automatically by the OS when the app restarts, which can be annoying when debugging startup issues.
+In that case, set `RELEASE_TMP/RELEASE_MUTABLE_DIR` to e.g. `/tmp` or the application `:tmp` dir so that you can see what is happening.

 You can set additional vars using `env_vars`, e.g.: